Self-DC: When to Reason and When to Act? Self Divide-and-Conquer for Compositional Unknown Questions: Experiment

-\textbf{Datasets and Evaluation Metrics.} We conduct our experiments mainly on two datasets: 1) the newly proposed \textbf{CuQA} dataset; and 2) \textbf{FreshQA} \citep{vu2023freshllms}, which contains 600 question-answer pairs that require fast-changing world knowledge, including the latest ones\footnote{We use the FreshQA\_v01122024, and the detailed analysis can be found in Appendix due to space limit.}.
-Following previous works \citep{genread, yu2023improving, trivedi-etal-2023-interleaving}, we select Exact Match (EM), F1 to evaluate the performance of different methods.
-Furthermore, we also use Acc$^\dagger$ as an additional metric to prompt LLMs to assess the predictions in relation to the actual ground-truth answers, following \citet{shao-etal-2023-enhancing} \footnote{We use the exactly same prompt template here following original paper.}, aiming to enhance the robustness of the evaluation.
+\paragraph{Datasets and Evaluation Metrics.} We conduct our experiments mainly on two datasets: 1) the newly proposed CuQA dataset; and 2) FreshQA \citep{vu2023freshllms}, which contains 600 question-answer pairs that require fast-changing world knowledge, including the latest ones \footnote{We use the version on 30th Sep, 2024.}.
+We note here that FreshQA is not a typical compositional QA dataset despite it containing few \textit{compositional questions}.
+To select suitable values for $\alpha$ and $\beta$, we randomly sample 50 instances as a development set for CuQA, leaving 500 instances for testing.
+For FreshQA, we use the original split: 500 test instances and 100 development instances.
+Following previous works \citep{genread, yu2023improving, trivedi-etal-2023-interleaving}, we select Exact Match (EM)\footnote{We consider it is matched when the predicted answer in the ground truth answer due to various outputs by LLMs.}, F1 to evaluate the performance of different methods.
+Furthermore, to enhance the robustness of the evaluation, we use Acc$^\dagger$ as an additional metric and prompt LLMs to assess the predictions related to the actual ground-truth answers following \citet{shao-etal-2023-enhancing}.